-If you’ve done any research into hormone optimization, you probably already know he terminology surrounding testosterone levels is enough to make anyone’s head spin.
-“Free testosterone”, “bioavailable T” and “bound T” are just a few of the terms used when talking about T deficiency.
-Luckily we are here to help you decipher this medical jargon, and help you implement strategies to increase your levels.
+If you’ve done any research into hormone optimization, you probably already know the terminology surrounding testosterone levels is enough to make anyone’s head spin.
+“Free testosterone”, “bioavailable T”, and “bound T” are just a few of the terms used when talking about T deficiency.
+Luckily, we’re here to help you decipher all the medical jargon and help you implement strategies to increase your levels.

 What is Free Testosterone?

 According to the National Center for Biotechnology Information, “Most testosterone circulates tightly bound to sex hormone-binding globulin (SHBG) or weakly bound to albumin.”
 The small percentage left over, and the T that is loosely bound to albumin is considered “free” or bioavailable.